 You've just moved to France, your phone is unlocked, and you're ready to get yourself started with a French mobile phone number.
 You know you need data - for checking your emails, Facebook, or Whatsapp - but how much do you really need?
 What's the difference between 500MB and 1GB Internet, anyway?
 To help you choose the right mobile phone plan that meets your needs, here's our guide to Internet data for mobile phones.

 If you're reading this, chances are you own a smartphone (and hey, maybe you're reading this on your smartphone right now!).
-From checking directions to listening to music to sending Snapchats to friends, many people have gotten used to being constantly connected to Internet, wherever we are.
+From checking directions to listening to music to sending Snapchats to friends, many people have gotten used to being constantly connected to the Internet, wherever we are.
 But Internet access on your phone comes at a cost, and data-heavy mobile phone plans can be expensive.
 Knowing how much data you need will help you save money on your phone during your stay in France.
 So let's get started!

 Cellphone Data Explained